 THE INTERNATIONAL EXHIBITION OF SHERLOCK HOLMES

-The science driven experiential and environmental exhibition invites you to follow in the footsteps of Sherlock Holmes, the literary creation of Sir Arthur Conan Doyle.
-Join the master detective on his pursuit to crack the most intricate mysteries and dreadful crimes using the powers of deduction and the most cutting-edge 19th century techniques of forensic science.
-Surpass the infallible Holmes by joining today’s forensic scientists with 120 years of scientific progress and discovery at your fingertips.
+The streets of London – dark, shadowy, and mysterious – set the stage for Sherlock Holmes: The Exhibition.
+This science-driven, experiential and environmental exhibition invites visitors to follow in the footsteps of Sherlock Holmes, the legendary creation of Sir Arthur Conan Doyle.
+Visitors join the master detective on his pursuit to crack the most intricate mysteries and crimes using powers of deduction and “cutting-edge” 19th-century crime-solving techniques.
+Only the truly skilled will surpass the infallible Holmes (with the help of 120 years of scientific progress) and all are welcome to participate in live experiments.

 With original artifacts and expert commentary, the experience presents an in-depth look at the literary character through the eyes of pop culture and at its creator, Sir Arthur Conan Doyle.
 A physician by trade and a curious investigator himself, Doyle championed a scientific approach to criminal investigation at a time when such forensic techniques were only slowly being incorporated into everyday police work.
 With astute observation, careful analysis and wit, he fashioned the sinister crimes that gripped Victorian London into riveting tales of mystery, their complexity only surmounted by the masterful solutions developed by Sherlock Holmes and his friend Dr. John H. Watson.